EricDriussi/simple-design-patterns/src/creational/factory/README.md

 - Adds semantics to the instantiation.
 - Hides instantiation logic.
-- Simplifies construction of complex objects.
+- Simplifies and defers construction of complex objects.